 Those units not included in the draw process for limited licenses will likely have a low score or be marked with an N/A. It's important to note that unlimited over-the-counter licenses and over-the-counter with caps licenses are not included in this score.

-This score is loosely based on the odds of harvesting an animal.
+2020 Update: This score is loosely based on the odds of harvesting an animal.
 It is derived from a three-year average accounting all harvest reports for this species including all manner, sex, and seasons.
 The data source for this comes almost entirely from state wildlife agencies harvest surveys and the reports they produce.
+Sometimes, hunter numbers are not available making it difficult to ascertain the success rate.
+In these intances we fall back on the square miles per harvest for a species across all states.

 Ever hunt a unit with a 100% success rate and not see any deer?
 If you're nodding your head, then you're one of the people who knows that statistics are a good guide, but they aren't a guarantee.
 The accuracy of this raw score can be, at times, unreliable as different wildlife agencies report harvest success through a variety of methods, and many are not very accurate or reliable.
 Additionally, we find that small units and units with limited opportunity are the least accurate.
 There are instances where not enough hunters respond to the post-hunt survey inquiries and therefore it isn't possible to report any data for a particular hunt.
 To augment this deficiency, we incorporate HuntScore member reviews and expert advice from wildlife biologists.
 As more HuntScore member reviews are submitted, this score will become more accurate.